Always dreamed of creating your own fine jewelry collection? It's easier than you think.

 - A small amount of startup capital

 Believe it or not, these are the only three components you need to start a jewelry business.
 While drawing skills and production experience/knowledge can be helpful, they absolutely aren’t a necessity.
-And you definitely don’t need to learn any complex 3d software.
+And you definitely don’t need to learn any complex 3d CAD software to make your first jewelry piece.

-“OK, if I don’t need any drawing, production or software experience, how can I possibly start a jewelry line?”
+“OK, if I don’t need any drawing or jewelry software experience, how can I possibly start a jewelry line?”

 The truth is learning complex 3d modeling software takes years, and most people just don’t have time to learn all those new skills.
 And working the jewelry bench handling diamonds and other precious metals takes even longer.